 - Medicines can also help with sexual problems, emotional problems and walking problems

 - Medicine may be used only some of the time or regularly, depending on how severe or constant a certain symptom is.
 Changes in diet, routine, exercise and other habits can also help manage some of these symptoms.

 - Rehabilitative interventions are often employed in combination with medicines.
-Physical therapy, occupational therapy and speech therapy can help you manage some physical problems caused by MS. The Ohio State University Wexner Medical Center’s physical therapy department offers MS-specific therapies such as aqua therapy in our pools, assistive device clinic, cognitive rehabilitation and assistance with driving tests.
-We have a dedicated team of MS-trained and -specialized physical therapists in multiple locations to fit your individual needs.
+Physical therapy, occupational therapy and speech therapy can help you manage some physical problems caused by MS. The Ohio State University Wexner Medical Center’s physical therapy department offers MS-specific therapies such as aqua therapy in our pools, assistive device clinic therapy, cognitive rehabilitation and assistance with driving tests.
+We have a dedicated team of MS-trained and specialized physical therapists in multiple locations to fit your individual needs.